sonata-project/SonataMediaBundle/Resources/doc/reference/media_context.rst

 =============

 When a site has to handle pictures, you can have different type of images : news pictures, users pictures or any others kind of picture.
-But at the end  pictures require the same feature : resize, cdn anddatabase relationship with entities.
+But at the end  pictures require the same feature : resize, cdn and database relationship with entities.

 The ``MediaBundle`` try to solve this situation by introducing ``context`` : a context has its own set of media providers